deinstapel/cursive-async-view/README.md

 This project provides a wrapper view with a loading screen for [gyscos/cursive](https://github.com/gyscos/cursive) views.
 The loading screen will disappear once the wrapped view is fully loaded.
 This is useful for displaying views which may take long to construct or depend on e.g. the network.

-> WARNING: This crate currently requires all views to be `Send` which is not the case for most cursive views.
-We are currently working on a thread-less implementation of this crate.
-This will remove the `Send` requirement.
-However, the public API will change drastically.
-Prepare for breaking changes when using this crate.

 ## How does it look like? `demo` [![terminalizer](https://img.shields.io/badge/GIF-terminalizer-blueviolet.svg)](https://github.com/faressoft/terminalizer)

 <details>